orangegirl85/udacity_p4_game_design/README.md

 1. (Optional) Generate your client library(ies) with the endpoints tool.
  Deploy your application.

+2. Instructions to play the game:
+   - Create 2 users with Create User Button
+   - Create A New Game with the 2 users previously created, Show Game button will appear
+   - Click Show Game and make some moves
+   - While playing the game, you can click Show History in order to show all the moves that have been made
+   - You can cancel a game by clicking Cancel Game button
+   - You can see a User games by clicking Get User Games
+   - You can see all Users rankings by clicking Get User Rankings

 ##Game Description:
 Tic Tac Toe is a simple 2-player game.
 There is a 3x3 table.
 First player selects